Unrec0rded/SplitterMONO/Readme.md

-(Mono / Alternate Beta Version) Splitter is a quality-of-life mod that enhances inventory management by allowing players to split item stacks using intuitive controls.
-Split stacks instantly with a single click or fine-tune the split amount using the scroll wheel.
-Perfect for streamlining resource distribution and mixing!

-Key Features:
-Ctrl + Left-Click: Split a stack into two equal halves.
-Ctrl + Right-Click + Scroll: Adjust the split amount in increments of 5.
-Smart Rounding: Automatically rounds split amounts to the nearest multiple of 5 for consistency.

-Detailed Description:
+✨ Inventory Splitting Pro Mod ✨
+Split stacks with precision and super speed!

-Features Explained:
+Key Features 🚀
-Quick Split with Ctrl + Left-Click
+✂️ Quick Split with Ctrl + Left-Click
-Hold Ctrl and left-click any stackable item in your inventory to instantly split it into two equal parts.
+Hold Ctrl and left-click any stackable item to split it into two equal halves instantly !
-Example: A stack of 20 OG Kush becomes two stacks of 10.
+Example:
+20x OG Kush 🌿 → 10x OG Kush + 10x OG Kush

-Precision Splitting with Scroll Wheel
+🔄 Precision Splitting with Scroll Wheel
-Hold Ctrl + Right-Click on a stack, then scroll up/down to increase/decrease the split amount in steps of 5.
+Hold Ctrl + Right-Click on a stack, then scroll to adjust the split amount in increments of 5 !
-Example: Scroll up on a stack of 50 OG Kush to split off 5, 10, 15, etc.
+Example:
+50x OG Kush 🌿 → Split into 5, 10, 15 ...

+Why This Mod Stands Out? 🌟
+✅ Fast & Intuitive – No more manual calculations!
+✅ High Precision – Scroll to fine-tune your splits.
+✅ Clean & Consistent – Perfectly rounded stacks every time.

+Future Plans 🌱
+Potential updates (may or may not happen! 😉)
+Upcoming improvements:
+Code Cleanup 🧹
+Full code refactoring for better performance and maintainability.
+Remove redundancies and optimize logic.

+This mod is not designed to split cash stacks, as cash amounts can be extremely large, and it’s not practical to split them given the stack maximum of $1000.